 So, make sure your skills are suitable for the new career, get informed about what skills you need to succeed and see what employers value the most.

-Below is the list of 52 career change jobs that you can easily check to see if your skills match the skills required for these jobs.
+So below is the list of 52 career change jobs that you can easily check to see if your skills match the skills required for these jobs.
 One of the biggest issues people face when changing jobs is the experience required.
 That's why we have researched 52 jobs where no or little experience is required.

 Free eBook: Download the Career Change eBook – the 10 steps game plan for making a successful career change, without having to sacrifice your income.